LegacyModdingMC/UniMixins/README.md

 ### Why another mixin loader?
 Haven't you seen that one xkcd strip?

 There is currently far too much fragmentation among Mixin loaders on 1.7.10, with different mods requiring different incompatible loaders.
-This is partly due to conflicts between their developers, and partly because of technical reasons (the loaders are designed in a monolithic way, which invites incompatibility.)
+This is partly due to conflicts between their developers, and partly because of technical reasons (the loaders are designed in a monolithic way, which invites incompatibility).
 This project has neither of those issues.

 ### Why are you using the Fabric fork of Mixin?
 Isn't this a Forge mod?